 Applied Statistical Methods II

-Multiway ANOVA, multiple comparison procedures, analysis of covariance, repeated measures analysis, unbalanced data and missing data analysis.
-Prerequisites: STA 580 and MTH 223.
+Linear models with autocorrelated errors, non-linear regression, logistic regression, multiway ANOVA, simultaneous comparison procedures, ANOVA diagnostics, analysis of covariance, unbalanced data and missing data analysis.
+Prerequisites: MTH 223; STA 580; or graduate standing.

 Select one of the following options: